 What makes you joyful?
-"I love the arts, and integrating art and literacy into the montessori classroom, and teaching the kindergarten art program keeps my creativity alive.
+"I love the arts, and integrating art and literacy into the Montessori classroom, and teaching the kindergarten art program keeps my creativity alive.
 I enjoy designing classroom environments that enrich, educate, and instill a love of learning and wonder at a young age.
 Having my family around my table, going on a long bike ride, being at the beach, reading a good book and cooking for friends and family are all things I love outside the classroom.

 What inspires you in the classroom?
 "Everyday is a new day, it is the opportunity to learn something new, to encourage the love of learning and to light a fire within.
 I love watching the children as they become the elders of the classroom, by sharing and teaching the younger children, they are learning to care about others and how they can make a difference in someone else’s life.
 You must be the change you wish to see in the world. - Gandhi"